zowe/docs-site/docs/troubleshoot/app-framework/app-troubleshoot.md

      If the communication works, the problem is likely that the Application Framework server is unable to communicate to the zssServer.
 For more information, see [Application Framework unable to communicate with zssServer](#zlux-unable-to-communicate-with-zssserver).

    - If the communication is not working, the message includes `Failure`.
-For example:
+For example-

      ```
      ZIS status - Failure (name='ZWESIS_STD      ', cmsRC=39, description='Cross-memory call ABENDed'